 Of course, visibility preferences for bullet resistant windows vary depending on their location and application.
-For example, many facilities prefer lots of optical clarity for exterior windows to maximize natural light.
+For example, many facilities prefer lots of optical clarity to maximize natural light or create friendly experiences with customers at transaction security windows.
 However, some facilities use interior bullet resistant windows and doors to create safe rooms or “cash box” rooms where valuables are stored.
 So a bit of extra privacy is often preferred in these instances.

 Durability Considerations When Selecting UL-Rated Bullet Proof Windows

 UL-rated bullet proof windows are strong enough to withstand ballistic impact, so they can also hold up against wear and debris in various environments.
 However, some levels are better suited in specific environments than others.

 For example, acrylic is a popular option for UL-rated bullet proof windows that offer low levels of protection, like those rated at UL Levels 1 and 2.
 Though acrylic is stronger than glass, it can be scratched easily, so it’s often used in interior applications rather than exterior windows and doors where it may be exposed to the elements.